MichelleMoran431/Iris-Data-set-analysis-project/README.md

 * Using **print(df.head())** - Returns the first 5 rows of the dataframe ( however you can input any no. in the parenthesis not just  5)

+All summary results are outputted and saved to Summary.txt file in repository

 * To output the summary as a single text file , I used the following code :